 Don’t worry if you’re short of ideas for a special gift for your elderly loved ones - we’ve got you covered.
 It doesn’t have to be the same electric blanket or gardening gloves from last year (or was it the year before?).

-In fact, you can now choose from a host of companies offering practical and fun solutions to life’s problems, big and small.
+In fact, you can now choose from a host of practical and fun solutions to life’s problems, big and small.
 You don’t even need to tackle the high street shopping rush: buy these useful gifts from the comfort of your own couch and have them delivered directly to your relatives and friends before Christmas Day.

 Steer clear of clichés and discover some unique and personalised Christmas gifts that won’t cost you the earth and will make your elderly loved ones very happy.

 Give your older friends and relatives the gift of art and culture this Christmas.
 With the National Art Pass, they’ll make the most of the UK’s stunning heritage for less, with discounted access to more than 225 castles, galleries, museums and historic houses across the country.
 This is the ideal present for those wishing to enjoy the immense range of arts and heritage sites in the UK; they’ll be able to enjoy fantastic days out and create truly enduring memories.
 You can buy individual, double or family memberships.